KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

 <h3>Bugs and Errors</h3>

-The online validator did throw up a few of error warnings.
+The online validator did throw up a few error warnings.

 * The index page had one warning with regards to the hero image section having no header tag but a div is used to house the hero image container.
 [Refer back to Index HTML](assets/img/readme/validation/index-page-validation.png)